 Some older people have specialist needs in terms of housing.
 Issues relating to mobility, dexterity and frailty may all lead to needs for greater levels of care at home, or adaptations to the home.
 In 2018 there were approximately 14,500 available places for older people in age-exclusive housing (Table 3), specialist housing (Table 4) and care beds (Table 5).
 Estimates suggest this will need to more than double to 32,000 by 2035.

-More than 1 in 10 people of all ages (77,745; 10.7%) in Suffolk provide at least one hour of unpaid care a week (2011 Census).
-In May 2018, there were 8,242 individuals receiving a payment for Carers Allowance in Suffolk.
+Just over 1 in 10 people of all ages (77,745; 10.7%) in Suffolk provide at least one hour of unpaid care a week (2011 Census).
+In May 2021, there were 13,595 individuals entitled to payment for Carers Allowance in Suffolk.
 As the population of Suffolk ages, it is likely that the number of people providing unpaid care in Suffolk will rise.

 Gypsy, Roma and Traveller (GRT) populations are a key transient population in Suffolk; other transient populations include students, migrants and seasonal workers.
-The GRT population in Suffolk has been estimated at approximately 1,500 individuals.
+The 2011 Census recorded 604 people of "White: Gypsy or Irish Traveller" ethnicity, and 1,727 dwellings as "caravan or other mobile or temporary structure", and in 2015 the GRT population in Suffolk was estimated at approximately 1,500 individuals.

 GRT groups are likely to experience poor health and have a life expectancy 10 years lower than the general population.
 The Suffolk Groups at Risk of Disadvantage needs assessment identified that although GRT populations who travelled had generally better health than those on static sites, Roma communities in Ipswich were living in generally poor quality housing and tended to have large families.
 Regardless of travelling status, GRT communities share the need for secure housing with the wider population.

-The Government’s Care Leavers Strategy identifies care leavers as a vulnerable group of young adults who have particular needs in relation to housing and homelessness.
+The Government’s Care Leavers Strategy (2013) and Keep on caring; Supporting Young People from Care to Independence (2016) identify care leavers as a vulnerable group of young adults who have particular needs in relation to housing and homelessness.
 The strategy notes that rising demand on social housing and other accommodation is making it more difficult for young people to find suitable accommodation as they enter adulthood.
 It also notes that care leavers consistently report that they do not always feel safe in their accommodation.